Lauri92/Media_collection/README.md

 Queries are executed using prepared statements which is a way to deal with SQL injection attacks and provide better performance than standard queries.
-The application uses a connection pool which allows a connection to be open to MySQL server all the time instead of closing the connection after every query, this also increases performance (Database/db).
+The application uses a connection pool which allows a connection to be open to MySQL server all the time instead of closing the connection after every query, this also increases performance (see Database/db).

 When storing medias, only the key to media is saved into the database.
 The medias are uploaded into AWS S3 bucket for fetching.